ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

   deriving (Show, Eq, Functor)

--- This instance is required, but we can just lean on our Representable instance instance Distributive Pair where distribute = distributeRep
+-- This instance is required, but we can just lean on our Representable instance -- `Data.Functor.Rep` provides all sorts of these helpers. instance Distributive Pair where distribute = distributeRep